 Software can be a big expense for organizations and thus its effective management can make a big difference to what gets spent on it each and every year.
 But software license management isn’t just about saving money, it's also about compliance - having the ability to ensure that the software used within your organization is both licensed and used in an optimized way.
+To that end, an ITAM tool can be an ally.

 To help, this blog offers some practical tips, across three areas, on how to get a better handle on your software licensing obligations.